 Ecommerce

-Draft or review UK web app terms for accounts, subscriptions, user conduct, IP and platform-specific features.
+We draft or review UK web app terms, covering accounts, subscriptions, user conduct, intellectual property, privacy and platform-specific features.

 20,000+ UK businesses helped